himotoyoshi/carray/guides/users/28_discovery.md

 | `union`           | Values present in either self or another array                 |
 | `difference`      | Values present in self but not in the other array              |

-The `mask_duplicates` method covered in [Masks and missing values](05_masks.md) belongs to the same corner of the library, but with a different contract: it uses strict `==` (so NaNs are all kept) and returns a shape-preserving *view* that paints repeats over rather than compressing them out.
+`mask_duplicates`, at the end of this chapter, belongs to the same corner of the library with a different contract: it uses strict `==` (so NaNs are all kept) and keeps the shape, painting the repeats over rather than compressing them out.

 ## `unique` — the distinct values